YuvalK123/PolarEscapeBasic/README.md

 # PolarEscape
-PolarEscape is a race game.
+PolarEscape is a simple 2 player race game I've built.

+I've made this game as I was learning unity.